Find calm, joy and confidence in parenting

 Hi!
 I’m Dr. Victoria

-I’m a developmental and behavioral pediatrician, clinical associate professor of pediatrics, and a certified positive discipline parent coach.
+I’m a developmental and behavioral pediatrician, clinical associate professor of pediatrics, early childhood language and literacy badged trainer, and a certified positive discipline parent coach.

 Before I became a doctor, I was also a university lecturer in psychology.
 I love geeking out about how the brain affects behavior (and this comes in really handy in toddler parenting!)